ronikobrosly/causal-curve/paper/paper.md

 continuous mediator and outcome, as put forward by Imai it only allows for a binary treatment.
 As mentioned above with the `TMLE` approach, the tool creates a series of binary treatment comparisons and connects them to show the user how mediation varies as a function of the treatment.
-An interpretable, overall mediation percentage is provided as well.
+An interpretable, overall mediation proportion is provided as well.

 # Statement of Need